 - Improper auto insurance

 Some violations relate to cell phones and texting.
-If you receive two cell phone or texting violations within the timespan of 3 years, you will have a point put on your license.
-A first-time cell phone violation will not put a point on your license because it is essentially considered a slap on the wrist.
+If you receive two violations for this within three years, you will have a point added to your license.
+A first-time cell phone violation is generally treated as a warning, but it’s still documented in your driver’s license history.

 For a free legal consultation, call (310) 896-2723